-The range expansion in GTGR and range stability in BTGR could be an example of a sister-species pair where one has shifted its niche while the other follows niche conservatism.
-We characterized the historic (1970-1979) and current (2010-2019) niches of GTGR and BTGR using species distribution models (SDMs) to test three predictions (Fig 1A): (1) *changes in habitat availability:* GTGR and BTGR use different habitats, and the habitat of GTGR, but not that of BTGR, has increased in suitability and connectivity over the past few decades.
-This supports both the hypothesis that the availability of habitat, not inherent species differences, explains why GTGR are able to much more rapidly expand their range than BTGR and the hypothesis that environmental change has facilitated the range expansion of GTGR.
-An alternative to this prediction is that there are no changes in habitat availability, but some inherent trait allows GTGR to expand even though both species have unused habitat available to them.
-This would support the hypothesis that the original behavior of GTGR was already well adapted to facilitate a range expansion.
-(2) *changes in habitat breadth (i.e., niche)*: over the past few decades, GTGR has increased the habitat breadth that they can occupy, whereas BTGR continues to use the same limited habitat types.
-This would support the hypothesis that a niche shift, possibly due to changes in behavioral traits facilitated GTGR.
-(3) *changes in habitat connectivity:* species distribution models generally do not account for additional factors such as dispersal limitations when estimating suitable habitat.
-Therefore, we plan to conduct a separate analysis to examine possible changes in connected habitat.
-This would again support the hypothesis that environmental change has facilitated the range expansion of GTGR.
+The range expansion in the great-tailed grackle and range stability in the boat-tailed grackle could be due to differences in realized niche change between these two closely related species. .
+We characterized the historic (1970-1979) and current (2010-2019) realized niches of the great-tailed grackle and the boat-tailed grackle using species distribution models (SDMs) to test three hypotheses on the causes of range expansion in the great-tailed grackle and range stability in the boat-tailed grackle (Fig 1A). *Hypothesis 1: change in habitat availability:* The great-tailed grackle and the boat-tailed grackle use different habitats, and the suitable habitat of the great-tailed grackle, but not that of the boat-tailed grackle, has increased northward over the past few decades.
+We define habitat suitability in this paper as the predicted habitat suitability for occupancy by the focal species, habitat that is within the limits of tolerability of the climate and environmental factors as determined by the areas occupied by individuals of the species at a given time.
+Support for this hypothesis would indicate that the availability of habitat due to environmental change, not inherent species differences, explains why the great-tailed grackle has rapidly expanded its range while the boat-tailed grackle has not. *Hypothesis 2: change in realized niche*: Over the past few decades, the great-tailed grackle has expanded its realized niche, whereas the boat-tailed grackle continues to use the same limited habitat types.
+In other words, a niche shift, possibly due to changes in behavioral traits, facilitated the geographic range expansion of the great-tailed grackle. *Hypothesis 3 changes in habitat connectivity:* Species distribution models generally do not account for additional factors such as dispersal limitations due to landscape heterogeneity when estimating suitable habitat.
+Therefore, we conducted a separate analysis to examine possible changes in connected habitat due to environmental change.
+Support for this hypothesis would indicate that environmental change has facilitated the range expansion of great-tailed grackle. *Hypothesis 4: inherent species trait(s)* Other species traits, such as demographic dynamics or dispersal physiology, limited the historic species range, resulting in no apparent environmental difference between the newly occupied and historically occupied ranges.
+Given this hypothesis, there are no changes in habitat availability, but both species have suitable but unoccupied habitat available to them.
+Only the great-tailed grackle is able to occupy additional habitat due to changes in the other traits or conditions that previously limited the species range.
+This hypothesis would support the hypothesis that the original behavior of the great-tailed grackle was already well adapted to facilitate a range expansion while the behavior of the boat-tailed grackle restricts it to its current range.

 ![](hypothesis_plot.pdf)